Jack polynomials and orientability generating series of maps: Introduction

 \subsection{Jack polynomials and maps}

-Roughly speaking, a \emph{map} is a graph drawn on a surface, see Figure \ref{fig:map-kerov}.
+Roughly speaking, a \emph{map} is a graph drawn on a surface, see \cref{fig:map-kerov}.
 In this article we will investigate the relationship between combinatorics of Jack polynomials and enumeration of maps.

 In the special cases of Schur polynomials ($\alpha=1$) and zonal polynomials ($\alpha=2$ and $\alpha=\frac{1}{2}$) this relationship is already well-understood.
-The generic case is much more mysterious and we will be able only to present some conjectures.
+The generic case is much more mysterious and we will be able only to present some partial results.